mothibimalebana/Hackathon-Packing-List/README.md

 ---

-## 📄 License
-This list is shared under the [MIT License](LICENSE)—because sharing is caring, even when it comes to survival tips.
+because sharing is caring, even when it comes to survival tips.

 If you have any questions or need further assistance, please reach out to me on the app 0713346084.